 And now for the second book this week that puzzled me so much that I had to write a post about it.
-The Underground, by Hamid Ismailov, is a reflective story narrated by a dead child from Moscow.
+The Underground, by Hamid Ismailov (translated by Ermakova), is a reflective story narrated by a dead child from Moscow.
 Mbobo, sometimes called Kirill or “Pushkin,” was probably doomed from the start.
 He’s the son of a Uzbek woman who came to Moscow to work during the 1980 Olympics and an athlete from an unnamed African country.
 His mother is disowned by her parents and makes a living on the margins of social acceptance.
 Mbobo’s mother and his various “step-fathers” are alternately abusive and solicitous to him.
 This didn’t confuse me.
 What confused me was Mbobo’s narrative style.
 The boy is a voracious reader.
 One of his step-fathers is a writer (but mostly a drunk).
 Mbobo tells his story with plenty of rhetorical and literary flourishes that make things hard to follow, while also raising the specter of an unbelievably precocious and self-aware juvenile narrator.

 Mbobo tells us early in The Underground that he died only a few years after his mother.
 In non-linear fashion, Mbobo takes us back and forth from his earliest days to after his last day.
 (He seems to relish telling his audience about the insects that are feeding on his corpse.)
 Life is not terrible in the beginning, even though Mbobo’s mother is not terribly kind to him.
 She makes sure he’s fed, clothed, and sent to school when the time comes—but she’s not affectionate.
 Neither are the step-fathers.
 Thus, Mbobo takes kindness and love from wherever he can.
 He makes friends with a girl at school, but Zulita is one of the few people who are nice to him.